Approved migraine nasal spray, fast and effective: how Zavegepant works-breakinglatest.news-Breaking Latest News

 The first spray nasally to fight themigraine – with or without aura – has been approved by the Food and Drug Administration (FDA), the US federal agency responsible for regulating medicines, food products and experimental therapies.
 Generally, some time after the go-ahead from the American body, that of the European Medicines Agency also arrives (EMA) and in cascade that ofAIFA.
 Therefore the drug, which promises to alleviate the suffering of millions of people affected by this form of headache (heachache), should also become available in the near future Italia.
 It’s about the Zavegepant (commercial name Defy), developed by the US pharmaceutical giant Pfizer.

 Technically zavegepant is a antagonist of the calcitonin gene-related peptide receptor (CGRP).
 It is the first and only nasal spray of its kind.
-The CGRP is a neuropeptide – known for its powerful vasodilation capacity – which is activated by the trigeminal system when a migraine attack is about to arrive, as explained by the specialist portal “La Neurologia Italiana”.
+The CGRP is a neuropeptide – known for its powerful vasodilatory capacity – which is activated by the trigeminal system when a migraine attack is about to come, such as explained by the specialist portal “La Neurologia Italiana”.
 It is closely associated with pain transmission.
 Acting as an antagonist, it blocks CGRP and allows for rapid relief.
-As explained in a Pfizer press release, the FDA has approved zavegepant on the basis of two Phase 3 clinical trials randomized, double-blind, placebo-controlled trials, the “gold standard” in scientific research.
+As explained in a Pfizer press releasethe FDA has approved zavegepant based on two Phase 3 clinical trials randomized, double-blind, placebo-controlled trials, the “gold standard” in scientific research.

 “The FDA approval of ZAVZPRET marks a significant breakthrough for people with migraine who need pain relief and prefer alternative options to oral medications,” said Dr. Angela Hwang, president of Pfizer’s Global Biopharmaceuticals Business.
 “ZAVZPRET underscores Pfizer’s commitment to providing an additional treatment option to help people with migraine get relief and return to their daily lives.
 Pfizer will continue to build its migraine franchise to further support the billions of people around the world affected by this debilitating disease,” said the executive.
 “As a nasal spray with rapid drug absorption, ZAVZPRET offers an alternative treatment option for people who need pain relief or who cannot take oral medications due to nausea or vomiting, so they can quickly return to normal function,” echoed Professor Kathleen Mullin, chief medical officer at the New England Institute for Neurology & Headache.